Hindawi91/SequenceSync-GAN/README.md

 ### 3. Data preparation

+#### 3.1 Replicate Our Experiments:

+Donwlaod the dataset (here) and replace it with the same data folder structure as seen below.

+#### 3.2 Train using your data:

-The folder structure should be as follows (assuming your dataset name is MedicalData):
+The folder structure should be as follows:

 ```python
 ├─data/ # data root